five subversive films about the lgbtq+ experience

 Watch these at London's BFI Flare film festival.

-Be it Call Me by Your Name or Love, Simon, we seem to be discussing LGBTQ+ cinema as if it’s something brand new.
+Be it Call Me by Your Name or Love, Simon, we seem to be discussing LGBTQ+ films as if they're something brand new.
 But before queer stories broke through and permeated the mainstream, films about the queer experience by and large focused on the negative elements of being gay, rather than normalising it.

 While the increase of queer stories in a world dominated by heteronormative ones is certainly something to celebrate, it’s worth noting the ones that do break through are usually romanticised visions of what really happens, as we unpacked in this feature on the queer film’s the Oscars choose to recognise.
 Their protagonists are mainly white, and they’re almost exclusively gay men.